pycoder49/musical-time-machine/README.md

 Creates a Spotify playlist of the top 100 songs from the specified date in your account.
 Obtains the top 100 songs through web-scraping BillBoard 100

-* /.cache is a file containing the access token in JSON format
+* .cache is a file containing the access token in JSON format

 Current known issues:
 1) Problems with Spotipy API .search() method -- Does not always return desired results -- song is skipped and not added